 A durable extension cord that you can use to power a wide range of outdoor appliances.

-Pros: With a vinyl covering for protection against moisture, sunlight, and abrasion, this extension cord is much more flexible than other options at their price range.
+Pros: With a vinyl covering for protection against moisture, sunlight, and abrasion, this extension cord is much more flexible than other options in its price range.
 It’s also durable enough for many years of heavy-duty use, making this extension cord a smart buy, regardless of your length requirement.
-It also provides you with optimal power capacity, reaching up to 1,625 maximum watts.
+It also provides optimal power capacity, reaching up to 1,625 maximum watts.

 Cons: Unfortunately, this particular cord is only available in a length of 50 feet, so if you’re looking for a shorter or longer option, you won’t find it here.

 Bottom Line: This reliable extension cord has a great design and performance.
-It has the capacity and durability to provide you with a reliable supply of power in a wide range of appliances and devices because of its heavy-duty structure.
+It has the capacity and durability to provide a reliable power supply for many appliances and devices because of its heavy-duty structure.